Shine Global

 Shine Global Inc, is a non-profit media company that was founded in 2005 by Susan MacLaury, and Albie Hecht.
-Susan MacLaury is the Executive Director of Shine Global, a licensed social worker, and former health professor at Kean University.
-Albie Hecht is an entertainment executive and founder of Worldwide Biggies, head of HLN (TV channel) from 2013-2015 and currently serves as chief content officer of PocketWatch.
-Shine Global has produced projects including War/Dance, a 2008 Academy Award Nominee for Best Documentary and Inocente the Academy Award Winner for Best Documentary Short Subject in 2013.
+Susan MacLaury is the Executive Director of Shine Global.
+Shine Global has produced projects including War/Dance, a 2008 Academy Award Nominee for Best Documentary and Inocente, the Academy Award Winner for Best Documentary Short Subject in 2013.
+In 2024, they produced Anuja, a Oscar shortlisted film in short live action category.

 History

 Shine Global Inc. was founded in 2005 by husband and wife Albie Hecht and Susan MacLaury after learning about the plight faced by thousands of children in the war zone of northern Uganda.
 Shine Global’s mission is to give voice to children and their families by telling stories of their resilience to raise awareness, promote action, and inspire change.
-Shine produces films and content about underserved children.
-Through tailored distribution and outreach, they aim to connect with audiences in communities, classrooms, museums, and on Capitol Hill as part of their engagement campaigns to encourage social change.
-Since its founding, Shine Global has taken action on child labor, child abuse, and child soldiering, shared stories about the effects of war, parental incarceration, undocumented immigration, and homelessness on children, highlighted the power of music, dance, and sports to overcome intolerance.
-In all its films, Shine Global celebrates children’s resilience.

 Films

 War/Dance (2007)

 Shine Global’s first film War/Dance tells the story of three northern Ugandan children who grew up in the war zone.
 It debuted at the 2007 Sundance Film Festival where it won the Documentary Directing Award and went on to be nominated for an Academy Award for Best Feature Documentary in 2008.

 War/Dance was produced in partnership with Fine Film Productions, Rogues Harbor Studios, and distributed by ThinkFilm and Image Entertainment.